-- Such a method may result in price to be different from the market rate.
-Either the price could be much high to discourage buyers, or too low to result in a loss.
+- Such a method may result in prices to be different from the market rate.
+Either the price could be much high to discourage buyers or too low to result in a loss.

-- This method does not encourage business to make efforts to control the cost.
+- This method does not encourage business to make efforts to control their cost.
 It is because the company simply passes the cost to the buyers under this method.

 - It may sometime ignore the importance of customers.

-- This costing method does not take into account the opportunity cost of the investment.
+- This costing method does not consider the opportunity cost of the investment.

 - It does not take into account the demand and competition.

 - A company must be aware of all the costs it incurs to set the price.
 Overlooking any cost may result in underpricing.

 To overcome the above drawbacks, a company may go for market-based pricing.
 Under this, the company sets the price based on the price of similar products and services.

 Another pricing method that a company may use is value-based pricing.
 Under this, the company considers the value of the product it offers to set the price.
 To determine the cost, the company tries to find out how much value the product or service holds for the customer.
 Or how much a customer would be willing to pay for it.